Students should complete this form if they have

 What if you have tested positive or are awaiting test results?

 If you have tested positive, please use this link to notify NDSU.
 The information will be used to support you, and assist with contact tracing.
-If you are well enough to continue your studies, you can continue your classes from your isolation, via HyFlex.
+I

 - The HyFlex model being implemented for most classes allows all students the flexibility to attend class in person or remotely, no matter the reason.
 You do not have to choose one mode or the other, but can make that choice flexibly throughout the semester.